pmahon2016/SEO/README.md

 This project is open source and available for educational and commercial use.

+## Deployment

+### Deploy to PythonAnywhere

+This app is ready to deploy to PythonAnywhere.com.
+See the detailed deployment guide:

+📖 **[DEPLOYMENT.md](DEPLOYMENT.md)** - Complete step-by-step deployment instructions

+**Quick steps:**
+1. Sign up at PythonAnywhere.com (free tier available)
+2. Upload your code or use Git
+3. Set up virtual environment and install dependencies
+4. Configure WSGI file
+5. Reload and your app is live!

+**Note:** Free PythonAnywhere accounts can only analyze whitelisted websites.
+For full functionality, a paid account ($5/month) is recommended.

 ## Support

 For issues or questions:
 1. Check the Troubleshooting section above
 2. Review the code comments in `seo_analyzer.py` and `app.py`
 3. Ensure all dependencies are correctly installed
+4. For deployment issues, see [DEPLOYMENT.md](DEPLOYMENT.md)

 ---